mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

                                                    mandatory: true                       # true - field has to be set.
 Else you can't save the object.
 Regular expressions are possible too - see below.
                                                    mandatorytitle: Mandatory info!       # Text that appears in the field when the field is not filled or filled with an invalid value.
                                                    mandatoryText: Please choose a type!  # Text that is displayed in a speech bubble above the field when the field is not filled when it is saved or invalid.
                                                    mandatory: /^\w+$/gi                  # You can define a regular expression to check the input for a field.
-You can check f.e. for email or numbers.
+You can check e.g. for email or numbers.
 Read more http://wiki.selfhtml.org/wiki/JavaScript/Objekte/RegExp

                                                    # Check if input is a number
                                                    mandatory: /^[0-9]+$/